mohammedelkomy/E-Commerce-Sales-Analysis/README.md

 # 📈 End-to-End E-Commerce Data Analytics Pipeline

-A sophisticated data project demonstrating the full lifecycle of business intelligence—transforming raw Turkish e-commerce transactional data into actionable executive insights using **Python** and **Power BI**.
+A sophisticated data project demonstrating the full lifecycle of business intelligence—transforming raw e-commerce transactional data into actionable executive insights using **Python** and **Power BI**.

 ---